 The OTP Security Register can be sequentially read in a similar fashion to the Read Array operation up to the maximum clock frequency specified by f{MAX} .
-To read the OTP Security Register, the \overline{CS} pin must first be asserted and then the opcode 77h must be clocked into the device.
+To read the OTP Security Register, the $\overline{\text{CS}}$ pin must first be asserted and the opcode of 77h must be clocked into the device.
 After the opcode has been clocked in, the three address bytes must be clocked in to specify the starting address location of the first byte to read within the OTP Security Register.
 Following the three address bytes, two dummy bytes must be clocked into the device before data can be output.